Suzi Ferrer

-Suzi Ferrer (born Susan Nudelman on May 24, 1940 in Brooklyn, New York), also known as Sasha Ferrer, was a visual artist based in San Juan, Puerto Rico from the mid-1960s to 1975.
+Suzi Ferrer (May 24, 1940 – April 6, 2006) (born Susan Nudelman, also known as Sasha Ferrer, was a visual artist based in San Juan, Puerto Rico from the mid-1960s to 1975.
 She is known for her transgressive, irreverent, avant-garde, art brut and feminist work.

 Biography

 Suzi was the eldest child of Ruth Epstein Susser and Samuel Nudelman, both second generation Austrian, Polish and Belarusian Jewish immigrants.
 Sasha, as her parents referred to her, graduated from Jamaica High School, New York, in 1958, where she excelled and was active in the drama department.
 Her main interest was acting and she hoped to make a career in television.

 In the summer of 1958, Nudelman enrolled in the Fine Arts program at Cornell University, graduating in 1962.
 She exhibited her work at the Andrew Dickson White Museum of Art (now the Herbert F. Johnson Museum) and the Franklin Gallery, both on the university campus.
 While at Cornell, she also continued acting, appearing in several campus plays as well as a brief stint on Broadway in The Pajama Game in 1959.

 After graduating, Sasha married Puerto Rican Miguel A. Ferrer, whom she met while he was studying for his MBA at Cornell University.
 They moved to New York City, visiting galleries and buying contemporary art.
 They lived a nomadic life, traveling between New York and San Juan during the first years of their marriage.
 With their daughter, Ilena (b.
 1964), the Ferrers settled permanently in Puerto Rico in the mid-1960s.
 Their son, Miguel, was born in Puerto Rico in 1969.

 By the mid-1970s, Ferrer stopped producing art and delved into other creative pursuits.
 She relocated to San Francisco, and as "Sasha Ferrer", she worked as a cultural manager, graphic designer, publicist, and community liaison for the San Francisco Arts Commission Neighborhood Arts Program.
 She offered workshops on television camera techniques and worked as a consultant for the marketing firm Beyl & Boyd.
 In the late 1970s, she was hired to do a study of the physics and psychology of color to design the corporate image for the Vancouver Canucks hockey team.